 Who should apply?

-- you are an advanced graduate student ( about 2 years prior to receiving a PhD)
+- you are a PhD student (ideally about 2 years prior to receiving a PhD)

 - your field is compatible with ongoing research at IIASA

 - your would like to explore the policy implications of your work

 - applicants from all countries are welcome, although IIASA gives priority to citizens or residents of NMO countries.